-As with all other aversive methods, it is difficult to trick a puppy into thinking that the bad stimulus is not coming from us.
-This can compromise a puppy’s trust, and weaken our bond with him.
+Ultimately, aversive techniques were not very effective with my dog, and caused even more behavioral issues.
+With aversive methods, it is difficult to trick a puppy into thinking that the bad stimulus is not coming from us.
+This can compromise a puppy’s trust and weaken our bond with him.

-If he continues to bite, I start with a timeout-lite by first withdrawing my attention.
-I do this by standing up, folding my arms, and turning away from puppy.
-If he escalates his behavior and starts to jump or bite on my clothing, then I quickly remove him to his full time-out area.
+- If he continues to bite, I start with a timeout-lite by first withdrawing my attention.
+I do this by standing up, folding my arms, and turning away from him.

 - If he escalates his behavior and starts to jump or bite on my clothing, then I quickly remove him to his full timeout area.